Germanins6/Zero-Engine/README.md

 -Memory mismanagement at CleanUp() with resources.
 Destructor looks like calling map to unload each resource but Memory Dumps show different info.

+-Primitive creation options doesnt work due to Refactor code about meshes working as resources.

 ## Windows
 ---